Optimizing Osteoarthritis Doctor Appointments

 As both a patient and healthcare professional in training, I have witnessed how important a healthy relationship between the healthcare professional and patient can be.

 Not just physicians — physical therapists, occupational therapists, pharmacists, nurses, and many other professionals are all integral parts of the healthcare team that a patient with osteoarthritis (OA) interacts with.

-Unfortunately, the management of chronic pain and physical limitations can be frustrating and difficult for both the healthcare provider and patient.
-Here are a few tips I have learned over the years that help minimize frustration and foster a positive relationship with healthcare professionals.
+Unfortunately, the management of chronic pain and physical limitations can be frustrating and difficult for both the healthcare provider and the patient.
+Here are a few tips I have learned over the years that help minimize frustration and foster a positive relationship with your osteoarthritis doctor and other healthcare professionals.

 It took an incredibly long time and I had to see a lot of healthcare professionals before I achieved adequate pain-relief.
 During that time I became jaded and close-minded to what any healthcare professional could offer me.

 I figured I knew more about the pain I experienced than they did and didn’t think my experience with pain would be understood by them.
 However, little by little, I started to listen to what doctors were telling me.

 I realized they’re more qualified than I am in understanding how to treat my pain and that maybe I need to have an open mind to what advice they’ve been providing me.

 As a patient, I am still chronically guilty of going into many doctors’ offices with a closed mind.
 I try to justify this by thinking I know a lot or am qualified to my opinion, but it does me no good.